A Covid Perspective: How College Students Are Adjusting to the New Normal

 COVID-19 has raised many questions about the future of learning for all students young and old.
 The news has been covering the school situation with younger students in elementary school and in high school, but what about those in college?
 How is COVID-19 affecting those who are studying in the healthcare field or education?
 How do people in these majors adjust to virtual learning when their schooling relies heavily on in- person contact.

 Today I am taking a deep dive into the college perspective of a student who is adjusting to virtual learning in a science field where labs and clinicals are vital.
-Jenna Wollerman, a graduate student at Duquesne in her last year majoring in Speech Language Pathology, tells us about her “new normal”.
+A graduate student at Duquesne majoring in Speech Language Pathology, tells us about her “new normal”.

 Speech Language Pathology: What does the major entail?